Bob Weir: Career

 In the late 1970s, Weir began to experiment with slide guitar techniques and perform certain songs during Dead shows using the slide.
-His unique guitar style is strongly influenced by the hard bop pianist McCoy Tyner and he has cited artists as diverse as John Coltrane, the Rev. Gary Davis, and Igor Stravinsky as influences.
+His unique guitar style is strongly influenced by the hard bop pianist McCoy Tyner, and he has cited artists as diverse as John Coltrane, the Rev. Gary Davis, and Igor Stravinsky as influences.
 Weir's first solo album Ace appeared in 1972, with the Grateful Dead performing as the band on the album, though credited individually.
-Included in this line-up were Keith Godchaux and his wife Donna, both of whom would be in the band by the time of the album's release.
+This lineup included Keith Godchaux and his wife Donna, both of whom would be in the band by the time of the album's release.
 A live version of the album's best-known song, "Playing in the Band", had been issued on the Skull & Roses album of the previous year.
 While continuing to perform as a member of the Grateful Dead, in 1975 and 1976, Weir played in the Bay Area band Kingfish with friends Matt Kelly and Dave Torbert.
 He later contributed to Kelly's 1987 album A Wing and a Prayer, on Relix Records.
 In 1978 he fronted the Bob Weir Band with Brent Mydland, who joined the Grateful Dead the following year.
 In 1980 he formed another side band, Bobby and the Midnites.